Last update: 11.8.

 Good hand hygiene must be ensured on the return journey.
 Those returning from the exchange must stay at home and distance learn 14 days after returning.
 The University recommends that students do not leave for student exchange during the spring semester 2020.

 For more information about international mobility services contact email@example.com.

 The regulations regarding the financial aid for students allow the exceptional situation caused by the coronavirus to be taken into account in the maximum time limits for student aid and sufficient progress in studies.
 If it has not been possible to study, the student may continue to have the study allowance, even if the amount of the studies has not been sufficient.
 It is possible to extend the maximum period of study grant.
 Kela will announce other student aid effects separately.

 Services of the Student Union

-The office of the Student Union is closed for now.
-However, specialists at the Student Union are working as usual, only the work is done remotely.
-If you have problems concerning studying, living, personal finance or other student life related questions, you can contact the specialists by sending an email to firstname.lastname@example.org.
+The office of the Student Union is back to normal opening hours.
+You can visit the office from Monday to Thursday at 10-14, during lunch break at 11-11:30 we are closed.
+If you have problems concerning studying, living, personal finance or other student life related questions, you can contact the specialists by sending an email to firstname.lastname@example.org and make an appointment.
 Contact information for the specialists is available here.